adams60304/adams60304/README.md

-## Welcome
+## Hi there 👋, I'm Jack

-I'm Jack, currently pursuing my M.Sc. in Mathematics at National Tsing Hua University.
-My expertise spans financial engineering, matrix computation, and pure mathematics.
-Lately, I’ve been focusing on quantitative trading, specifically in pair trading, factor model development, and CTA strategies.
+I'm currently pursuing my M.Sc. in Mathematics at *National Tsing Hua University*.
+My expertise spans **financial engineering**, **large-scale matrix computation**, and **algebraic number theory**.
+Lately, I’ve been focusing on **quantitative trading**.
 Below, you'll find some of my key projects and research topics, where I apply both theoretical and practical approaches to uncover insights.

-## Projects

-### 量化讀書會
-*Technologies Used: Python, C++*
-與三位在臺大 TMBA 認識的夥伴共同創立的讀書會，專注於量化交易知識與相關論文的討論與研究。近期討論主題包括：
+### Quantitative Trading Study Group
+Together with partners from NTU’s TMBA program, I co-founded a study group dedicated to exploring quantitative trading strategies.
+Some of our recent projects include:

-- **建立 CTA 策略池和回測框架**
+- **Building a CTA Strategy Pool and Backtesting Framework**
-  在 BTC-USDT 永續合約上實作 Momentum/Reversal 純價量策略，並開發基於 Open Interest、Premium Index、Market Cap 等特徵的策略。

-- **Pair Trading 實作**
+- **Pairs Trading Implementation**
-  挖掘台/美股市場中高度共整合的標的進行配對交易，例如：TWSE 麗臺 (2465) / NASDAQ SMCI，並根據學術論文進行策略優化。

-- **因子模型建構**
+- Factor Model Development
-  驗證 Fama-French 五因子模型在台股市場中的適用性，並運用機器學習技術挖掘與分類其他因子，進行檢驗與驗證。

----

-### 矩陣計算 & 數據科學專題
+### Matrix Computation & Data Science
-*Technologies Used: MATLAB*
-基於圖像計算，實作 SVM、k-means clustering、SVD 和 ANLS 等演算法，並結合大型矩陣計算演算法如 Bi-CG、GMRES、Arnoldi iteration、Jacobi-Davidson。深入分析這些算法的收斂行為與性能優化。

----
+I have also worked on matrix computation algorithms and data science projects, using advanced techniques to improve efficiency and scalability:
+- **Algorithms for Large-Scale Matrix Computation** Implemented algorithms such as **SVM**, **$k$-means clustering**, **SVD**, and **Alternating Nonnegative Least Square algorithm (ANLS)**, integrated with large matrix algorithms like **Bi-CG**, **GMRES**, **Arnoldi iteration**, and **Jacobi-Davidson** to optimize performance.

-### NCTS symposium：Computation of $\pi$
+### NCTS Symposium: Computation of $\pi$
-*Technologies Used: MATLAB*
-受黃聰明教授推薦，於國家理論科學研究中心 (NCTS) 進行報告，探討與圓周率 \(\pi\) 收斂值相關的級數，結合 Monte Carlo 方法優化數值計算並提升收斂速度。

----

-### 代數數論專題：Gauss and Jacobi Sums
-由夏良忠教授指導，研究 Gauss 和 Jacobi 和在等冪和解的應用，並整理關於費馬平方和定理的組合模型。
+I presented at the **National Center for Theoretical Sciences (NCTS)** on numerical optimization methods for the convergence of $\pi$, utilizing Monte Carlo techniques to improve computational speed and accuracy.

+### Algebraic Number Theory
+I explored **Gauss and Jacobi sums** and their applications in solving power residue problems, while contributing to combinatorial models for the **Fermat Two-Square Theorem**.

 ## Education
-- **國立清華大學** 數學系碩士班 純數組
-  *September 2024 - June 2026 (預計)*
+- **National Tsing Hua University** - M.Sc. in Mathematics (Pure Mathematics Track) *September 2024 - June 2026 (expected)*

-- **國立臺灣師範大學** 數學系 & 科學計算學分學程
-  *September 2020 - June 2024*
+- **National Taiwan Normal University** - B.Sc. in Mathematics & Certificate in Scientific Computing *September 2020 - June 2024*

-- **國立臺南第一高級中學**
+- **Tainan First Senior High School**
-  *September 2016 - June 2019*
+  *September 2016 - June 2019